pbeshai/tidy/website/docs/api/pivot.md

 ##  pivotWider

 Widens data by increasing the number of columns (keys) and decreasing the number of rows (items) in a collection.
 The inverse transformation is [**pivotLonger**](#pivotlonger).

+Note this functionality is similar to what is achieved with the tidyr function [spread](https://tidyr.tidyverse.org/reference/spread.html) that has been superceded by [pivot_wider](https://tidyr.tidyverse.org/reference/pivot_wider.html).

 ### Parameters